maithaalshaali/neurowaves-lab-documentation/experiments/psychopy/Visual_Imagery_DM_YZ/README.md

 5 buttons on the left hand
 and 3 buttons for the right hand

+There are two stages:
+- Rating stage: the user is rating images from 1 to 5
+- Question/Response: the user picks an answer: yes, no, dont know

+28/08/2025: Left box has the yellow button stuck, so we can't use all five on the box for now, but we will have the new box by next week

+Stage 1: Rating: Required behavior:
+- listen to any button from the left box (1 to 5), get the first press and save that into the logfile
+- they can take as much time as they want to answer

+Stage 2: Question/Response:
+- listen to only the three buttons from the right box (1 to 3) (index, middle, ring) fingers (TODO: Add colors here), save that to the logfile
+- they can take as much time as they want to answer

+We will use `getbutton` function from `utilities.py`

+for Stage 1:
+- buttons = []

 * add more details here: are we listening to any  button press and saving the first pressed button into the logfile